vechain/thor/.github/ISSUE_TEMPLATE/bug_report.md

 ## Actual behavior
 Tell us what happens instead.
 Provide a log message if relevant.

-## Steps to reproduce the behaviour
+## Steps to reproduce the behavior